 Profile

-John Young (born 1995) is a London-based composer who specialises in music for film.
+John Young (born 1995) is a London-based composer who specialises in music for film, TV and video games.

-He has composed for Channel 4's Escape to the Chateau, and for several short films and trailers.
-He has also written the music for theatrical productions, and has a sizeable back catalogue of unsynchronised compositions, mostly programmatic.
+He has composed for Channel 4's Escape to the Chateau, and for several short films and games.
+He has also written music for theatrical productions, and has a sizeable back catalogue of unsynchronised compositions, mostly programmatic.

 Working for London-based company A-Mnemonic Music Productions in 2018, John learned the art of “music that sells things”.
 It furthered his expertise in creating concise musical and sonic material, in particular for commercial branding and advertisements.
 This included designing audio logos of around three seconds, matching them scrupulously to the nuances of video content.
 This led onto work for other production companies, notably Phase Music and Finger Music.